dfinity/portal/docs/developer-docs/agents/javascript-intro.md

 }
 ```

 This is a Candid interface.
-It defines no new special types, and defines a `service` interface with a single method, `greet`.
+It defines no new special types and defines a `service` interface with a single method, `greet`.
 Greet accepts a single argument, of type `text`, and responds with `text`.
 Unless labeled as a `query`, all calls are treated as updates by default.

 In JS, `text` maps to a type of `string`.
 You can see a full list of Candid types and their JS equivalents at the [Candid Types](https://smartcontracts.org/docs/candid-guide/candid-types.html) reference.